wo-language/wo/justifications.md

  // at this point,
  // d == 1
  // m, n == 1, 2

+ // note: e was already declared (we wouldn't need this note if shadowing were more explicit) e := 2       // not possible e, _ := 2, 3 // not possible

+ b int := 1 // not possible
+ f int // not possible (unlike C style int f;) var X // not possible o, p int := 1, 2 // not possible w, x int // not possible

  fmt.Println(a, b, ... x, y) // haha
 }